 “Everything you can do inside your organization to facilitate stronger autonomy, mastery and purpose is not about pandering to the millennials.
 It’s about aligning your culture with deep, human motivations — across generations — that makes people more successful.”

-“And the older we are, the more likely we are to work remotely.
+“The older we are, the more likely we are to work remotely.
 Employees who are 65 or older are 1.7 times more likely to telecommute than the average employee.
 Those 55 to 64 years old are 1.2 times more likely.
 And those 35 to 54 years old are 1.1 times more likely.”

 We know that baby boomers and millennials value monetary rewards.
 However, when it comes to employee pay and benefits, there are different preferences when comparing millennials vs baby boomers in the workplace.

-Usage of Technology by Millennials and Baby Boomers
+Usage of technology by millennials and baby boomers

-Technology is a huge factor in the decision to take a job for many millennials vs. baby boomers in the workplace:
+Technology is a huge factor in the decision to take a job for many millennials vs. baby boomers in the workplace.